 Conclusion

-The key is understanding why they happen and adjusting your routine accordingly.
+The key is understanding why they happen — and then making targeted adjustments to your routine.
 Moisturize more.
 Clarify regularly.
 Trim consistently.
 Protect from heat.
 Use toning products.
+Small, consistent changes add up fast.

-Your gray hair can look intentional, healthy, and vibrant — it just needs a slightly different kind of care.
+Your gray hair can look intentional, healthy, and genuinely great.
+It just needs a slightly different kind of attention than before.